Updated December 20, 2019

 Also, treat often.

 Be quick to lavish good behavior with positive praise and welcome your puppy into the festive holiday spirit with gourmet puppy dog treats.

 If you are still looking for your perfect puppy this holiday season, be sure to check out our Christmas puppies for sale.

-Avoid making an impulsive decision, however, by being informed and committed when you bring home your puppy.
+And always, be sure you are informed and fully committed when you bring home your puppy.

 Let’s together celebrate Jesus, the true meaning behind Christmas, now and all through the year!